 The term “computer bug” became popular among ITs with the rise of computers.
 However, the word “bug” is used much earlier to describe a problem that occurs in a machine.
-In 1843, the idea of technical malfunction was presented by Ada Lovelace, when she talked about possible problems with program cards used in Charles Babbage’s analytical engine.
-Her concept is that due to insufficient operative information the cards of the Analytical Engine may give wrong orders.
+In 1843, the idea of the technical malfunction was presented by Ada Lovelace when she talked about possible problems with program cards used in Charles Babbage’s analytical engine.
+Her concept is that due to insufficient operative information, the cards of the Analytical Engine may give wrong orders.
 She never called it a bug, but Thomas Edison did.
 In 1878 in a letter to his partner, he wrote about an error in his machine – the quadruplex telegraph system – calling this malfunction a bug.
 Later on, he continued to use this exact word whenever he found a flaw in the design or operation of his technical system.
 Soon other members of the electrical community started using it in the same context.
-It became quite popular among technical inventors and in 1892 it was included in the Standard Electrical Dictionary.
+It became quite popular among technical inventors, and in 1892, it was included in the Standard Electrical Dictionary.
 The definition said – a bug is “[a]ny fault or trouble in the connections or working of electric apparatus”.

 Which is the most famous bug?

 The Y2K bug is probably one of the most notorious bugs.
 It caused the display of the wrong date as the software programs were not designed at the time to handle dates after 1999.
 So, by the mid-20th century, the term bug was already popular.
 Technicians used it before the emergence of computers.
 But still, why a computer bug?